codyngpriest/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 14. My genres
 This is a script that uses the hbtn_0d_tvshows database to lists all genres of the show Dexter.

+15. Only Comedy
+This is a script that lists all Comedy shows in the database hbtn_0d_tvshows.